Sara Wookey: Practitioner Research

+Affiliations

+As an Affiliate Researcher with the Minderoo Centre for Technology & Democracy (2023-2025) and Associate Researcher (2024-Present) at Robinson College at the University of Cambridge Wookey is exploring ways that her practice research in cultural spaces and embodied knowledge can contribute to developments in AI.

 Choreography

 Wookey established herself as a young choreographer in the Netherlands where she was based between 1996-2006.
 There she was supported by grants from the Netherlands Funds for the Performing Arts and Amsterdam Funds for the Arts, among others.
 Danswerkplaats Amsterdam (now Dansmakers), a dance house, administered her projects.
 She created over a dozen evening-length dance works that toured in Europe and North America.
 Her solo work "Disappearing Acts & Resurfacing Subjects: Concerns of (a) Dance Artist(s)" (2014) premiered at the New Museum, NYC as part of the Performance Archiving Performance program.

 Civic Art Projects in Los Angeles

 From 2008-2014 Wookey worked as an artist in Los Angeles, California.
 She worked on several collaborative projects namely Being Pedestrian with artist Sara Daleiden.
-From 2012-2014 Wookey was a consultant with the Creative Services Department at LA Metro where she designed Metro Art Moves You artist-led tours of public art along Los Angeles's light rail lines.
+From 2012-2014 Wookey was a consultant with the Creative Services Department at the Los Angeles County Metropolitan Transportation Authority, where she designed Metro Art Moves You artist-led tours of public art along Los Angeles's light rail lines.

 There she taught at the California Institute of the Arts (CalArts) and initiated a partnership between CalArts and the Community Redevelopment Agency of Los Angeles where art students proposed creative civic projects to urban planners and stakeholders in downtown Los Angeles.